 SAHA conducts research to inform HIV/AIDS prevention, care and impact mitigation in South and southern Africa.
+It remains one of the largest research programmes in the HSRC, with close to 50 full-time equivalent staff members in Pretoria and Cape Town.
 SAHA works with CADRE on the Nelson Mandela/HSRC HIV, behavioural and communication survey and other research projects.

-Lifeline endeavours to promote relevant, appropriate and accessible counselling and emotional wellness services in collaboration with strategic partners.
+Lifeline endeavors to promote relevant, appropriate and accessible counseling and wellness services in collaboration with strategic partners.
 Lifeline provides services in the areas of HIV and AIDS, Gender-based violence, Emotional Wellness and Workplace Programmes.

 National Association of People Living with HIV/AIDS (NAPWA)

 NAPWA is a national organisation that co-ordinates the needs and resources of all people living with HIV/AIDS.
-Napwa’s major purpose is to organise, mobilise and empower people living with HIV/AIDS and to represent their interests by providing care and support.
+NAPWA’s major purpose is to organize, mobilize and empower people living with HIV/AIDS and to represent their interests by providing care and support.

 National Progressive Primary Health Care Network (NPPHCN)

-The NPPHCN is a national non-government health advocacy organisation promoting collaboration, participatory research and policy formulation, and appropriate training and organisational development.
+The NPPHCN is a national non-government health advocacy organisation promoting collaboration, participatory research and policy formulation, and appropriate training and organizational development.